Tioga Pass hikes in Yosemite National Park.

 The route steepens as it winds through rocky terrain, culminating in a final scramble to the peak.

-From the summit, hikers are rewarded with breathtaking 360-degree views, including Half Dome, Tenaya Lake, and the Cathedral Range.
+From the summit, hikers are rewarded with breathtaking 360-degree views, including Half Dome, Tenaya Lake, Cathedral Range, and many High Sierra peaks.

 6. Soda Springs and Parsons Lodge